gwenshap/DBD-Oracle/README.linux.txt

 The present version of the make creates a link on your "instantclient" directory as follows "ln -s libclntsh.so.10.1 libclntsh.so".
 It is needed for both the makefile creation and the compile but is not need for the test.pl.
 It should be removed after the compile.
-If the Makefile.PL or make fails try creating this link directly in the ""instantclient" directory.
+If the Makefile.PL or make fails try creating this link directly in your "instantclient" directory.

-"instantclient" as follows
+From: John Scoles <scoles@pythian.com>
+Date: Thurs, 19 Jan 2006 11:48:47 -0700 (EST)
+Subject: RE: Oracle Database 10g Express Edition  10.2

+To get 10Xe to compile correctly I had to add $ORACLE_HOME/lib to the LD_LIBRARY_PATH

+e.g. LD_LIBRARY_PATH=$ORACLE_HOME:$ORACLE_HOME/sdk/include:$ORACLE_HOME/lib